Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 4,570 people, 1,902 houses or apartments, and a median cost of homes of $130,017, house prices in Winfield are solidly below the national average.
+With a population of 4,570, 1,902 total housing units (homes and apartments), and a median house value of $133,956, house prices in Winfield are solidly below the national average.

 Single-family detached homes are the single most common housing type in Winfield, accounting for 79.80% of the city's housing units.
 Other types of housing that are prevalent in Winfield include mobile homes or trailers ( 6.98%), large apartment complexes or high rise apartments ( 6.94%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 5.55%).